|Marr Haven Home|

 |Weaving is only one of Bruce Bowman's many interests and talents.
 This

 scarf is his first project using all Marr Haven yarn.
-He used the 3 natural
+He used the plain

-be happier with it.
-Although he says he is a novice, in our opinion, the
+couldn't be happier with it.
+Although he says he is a novice, in our opinion,

 Bruce and his wife, Celia who is also interested in fiber, spend much of their time onboard a sailing catamaran, Goosebumps.
 They have a very interesting website for all of us with dreams of their fascinating lifestyle.
 Check the website goose--bumps.com